Judge says man showed no remorse for killing 77-year-old, sentences him to 8 1/2 years in prison

 Spokane County Deputy Prosecutor Hannah Stearns said Friday that Sessions' assault left Whitton with nearly every one of his ribs broken, a broken back and partial paralysis.

-Stearns said Sessions lived alone and his health was already declining at the time.
+Stearns said Whitton lived alone and his health was already declining at the time.
 She said he suffered greatly from his injuries and the infections that followed before dying.

 "This was calculated, this was intentional and this was brutal," Stearns said.